NIS2 Remote Access Compliance Checklist for MSPs (2026)

 NIS2 (EU Directive 2022/2555, transposed into national law across member states by October 2024) extends cybersecurity obligations to a significantly broader set of entities than its predecessor.
 For MSPs, this has two implications: your own operations must meet the standard, and your clients in scope sectors can include your remote access tooling in their own compliance audits.

 This is not theoretical.
-MSP remote access tools are now a documented attack vector — the 2021 Kaseya incident and the 2024 TeamViewer breach both demonstrated that the tooling MSPs use to manage client infrastructure is a high-value target.
+MSP remote access tools are now a documented attack vector, the 2021 Kaseya incident and the 2024 TeamViewer breach both demonstrated that the tooling MSPs use to manage client infrastructure is a high-value target.
 NIS2 Article 21 explicitly names supply chain security as a managed risk.

-What NIS2 Actually Requires for Remote Access
+NIS2 Remote Access Compliance Checklist

 The directive does not name specific tools.
 It requires outcomes.
-For remote access, the relevant obligations under Article 21(2) are:
+Use this checklist to assess your current remote access stack against Article 21 obligations:

 Where Legacy Tools Fall Short